Progressive Supranuclear Palsy (PSP)

 • Assessment and Intervention:

-- Regular Speech and Swallowing Assessments: To monitor changes and adjust therapy plans accordingly.
+- Regular Speech and Swallowing Assessments: Monitor changes and adjust therapy plans.

-- Swallowing Techniques: Teaching techniques to ensure safe swallowing and reduce the risk of aspiration. - Voice Therapy: Exercises to maintain voice strength and clarity.
+- Swallowing Techniques: Ensure safe swallowing and reduce aspiration risk. - Voice Therapy: Exercises to maintain voice strength and clarity.

 • Augmentative and Alternative Communication (AAC):